TIBCOSoftware/snappydata/docs/install.md

 2. On this page, enter your email address.

-3. Read the END USER LICENSE AGREEMENT and click the **Agree to the terms of service** option to accept it.
+3. Read the END USER LICENSE AGREEMENT and click the **Agree to terms of service** option to accept it.

-4. Click **Download** to download the installer (**snappydata-enterprise-1.0.0-rc1.tar.gz**).
+4. Click **Download** to download the installer (**snappydata-1.0.0-bin.tar.gz**).

-5. You can download the following additional files by clicking on the provided links.
+5. You can also download the following additional files by clicking on the links:

 	* DEBIAN INSTALLER